ssloy/tinyfloat/README.md

 While there are plenty soft floating point libraries in the wild, I am not satisfied with either of those.
 All of them are way too complex and pretty much undocumented.

-**Despite the focus on readability, there very few comments in the code.
+**Despite the focus on readability, there are very few comments in the code.
 An extensive writing is [available here](https://haqr.eu/tinyfloat/).**

 This is a tiny project, the goal is to make a **simple and understandable** implementation of single-precision floating point.
 I do not care about efficiency as long as the code is simple.